It is normal to gain weight during your pregnancy. This is due to the growth of the baby and placenta (afterbirth).

 - You will feel healthier and have more energy.

-- You will be a healthier weight after your baby is born.
+- You will have a healthier weight after your baby is born.

-- Reduced risk of complications during pregnancy and birth.
+- You will have a lower risk of complications during pregnancy and birth.

 - It helps to prepare your body for breastfeeding.